ronaldxs/uri-rw/README.md

 ﻿
-### Perl6 realization of URI - Uniform Resource Identifiers handler
+# Perl6 realization of URI handler

+URI - Uniform Resource Identifiers

 ### A URI implementation using Perl 6 grammars to implement RFC 3986 BNF.